SamuliiH/shotMap/README.md

 ![onGamePlay](https://user-images.githubusercontent.com/74422288/99131036-b86ba680-261a-11eb-94c8-c126bcb4781e.gif)

-**Change team by clicking Team name or pressing A or D. Start/pause game by clicking "Starts/pause button" or pressing SPACE.
+**Change team by clicking team name or pressing A or D. Start/pause game by clicking "Starts/pause button" or pressing SPACE.
 Adjust timer when game is paused by clicking arrows or pressing left/right on keyboard!**

 ---